-- 2. The valuation takes into account the effect of amendments of the System enacted through the 2011 session of the General Assembly.
-The major benefit and contribution provisions of the System as reflected in the valuation are summarized in Schedule F. There have been no changes since the previous valuation.
-The valuation reflects that the Board did not grant the anticipated cost-of-living increases July 1, 2011 and January 1, 2012. - 3.
-Schedule D of this report outlines the full set of actuarial assumptions and methods used to prepare the current valuation.
-There have been no changes since the previous valuation. - 4.
+- 2. The valuation takes into account the effect of amendments of the System enacted through the 2012 session of the General Assembly.
+The major benefit and contribution provisions of the System as reflected in the valuation are summarized in Schedule F. Since the previous valuation, the one-time 1.75% increase on members' allowances made at retirement has been discontinued for all members who retire on or after July 1, 2013.
+The valuation reflects that the Board did not grant the anticipated cost-of-living increases July 1, 2012 and January 1, 2013. - No changes have been made to the assumptions since the previous valuation.
+Schedule D of this report outlines the full set of actuarial assumptions and methods used to prepare the current valuation. - 4.
 The entry age actuarial cost method was used to prepare the valuation.
-Schedule E contains a brief description of this method. - Comments on the valuation results as of June 30, 2011 are given in Section IV, and further discussion of the contributions is set out in Section V.
+Schedule E contains a brief description of this method. - 5.
+Comments on the valuation results as of June 30, 2012 are given in Section IV, and further discussion of the contributions is set out in Section V.